mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/utility_additional.md

 These variables might be empty if the program did not print any output to those streams.

-For programs that output data to files, a [Load File Contents filter](docs/apim_policydev/apigw_polref/conversion_additional/#load-file-contents-filter) may be needed to read the output.
-Also, logic to clean up old files should be implemented in that case.
+For programs that output data to files, a [Load File Contents filter](/docs/apim_policydev/apigw_polref/conversion_additional/#load-file-contents-filter) might be needed to read the output.
+Also, in this case, you must ensure to implement a logic to clean up old files.

 Complete the following fields: